Barmm extends cash aid to over 2,000 learners in SGA

-The MSSD-Barmm said the list also includes 293 qualified college students who are dependents of beneficiaries of MSSD's Unlad Pamilyang Bangsamoro Program.
+The list also includes 293 qualified college students who are dependents of beneficiaries under MSSD’s Unlad Pamilyang Bangsamoro Program.

-Distributed annually, the subsidy varies per educational level: P2,000 for elementary pupils, P3,000 for high school students, and P10,000 for those in college.
+Distributed annually, the subsidy varies per educational level: P2,000 for elementary pupils, P3,000 for high school students, and P10,000 for college students.

 “Layunin ng aktibidad na maibsan ang pasaning pinansyal ng mga mag-aaral mula sa mahihirap, low-income, at disadvantaged families, at matulungan silang maipagpatuloy ang kanilang pag-aaral (The activity aims to ease the financial burden of students from poor, low-income, and disadvantaged families and help them continue their education),” the MSSD-Barmm said in a statement Monday, November 10.